-Find out about the things you need to consider when setting up a WiFi network for your business.
+Find out about the things you need to consider when setting up business WiFi

 Where a decade or so ago business computing would have largely revolved around the desktop, in recent years there’s been a major shift towards the use of mobile devices.
 There’s greater emphasis on smartphones and tablets in the workplace and many companies have implemented bring-your-own-device (BYOD) policies, allowing staff to use their own personal devices to complete work tasks.

 As a result, extra demand has been placed on the need for wireless connections and networks have needed to adapt accordingly.
 Where business WiFi might once have been just a useful add-on, it’s now an essential tool for boosting productivity and promoting the sharing of information.

 Most of us now have a WiFi connection at home, so having it in the workplace is a logical extension.
 But while setting up a wireless network at home is a matter of little more than plugging in a router, the more complex demands of a business means that things are a bit more complicated and there are a number of areas you need to consider.